bio-phys/capriqorn/doc/manual.rst

         *trjconv* (*gmx trjconv* in newer versions Gromacs).

     * Preprocessing: capriq preproc -f preprocessor.yaml
         * Run the preprocessor for each trajectory separately.
-As a note, splitting up a trajectory in multiple files facilitates trivial parallelizaiton of the preprocessor.
+The preprocessor can be run in parallel over a single node.
+Also note that splitting the trajectory in multiple files facilitates further trivial parallelization of the preprocessor.

     * Histogram calculation: capriq histo -f histograms.yaml
         * Multiple trajectory h5-files (preprocessor output) can be read in.
+We use Cadishi to efficiently calculate histograms on CPUs and/or GPUs.

     * Postprocessing: capriq postproc -f postprocessor.yaml

-        * Multiple histogram h5-files can be read in at once for postprocessing
+        * Multiple histogram h5-files can be read in at once for postprocessing.
         * The output is stored in an hdf5 file, which can be unpacked using "capriq unpack" such that the output files are available in ASCII format.

 #. **Analysis**